 The mission of the Native Fish Society is to advocate for the recovery of wild, native fish based upon the best-available science and promote the stewardship of the habitats that sustain them.
 The Native Fish Society works across the Pacific Northwest, often through our locally based grassroots River Stewards advocates, to identify and advance science-based solutions to the root challenges facing wild, native fish.

-The Native Fish Society is a regionally focused organization with programmatic activities in 67 watersheds in California, Oregon, Washington and Idaho.
-Our head office is located in Oregon City, Oregon.
+The Native Fish Society is a regionally focused organization with programmatic activities in 67 watersheds in Oregon, Washington, California, Idaho and British Columbia.
+Our main office is located in Oregon City, Oregon.

 Work with Us